YuBangZheng/yubangzheng.github.io/pages/1_homepage.md

 ### News

+* 2020.12.02: One paper "Fully-Connected Tensor Network Decomposition and Its Application to Higher-Order Tensor Completion" has been accepted by _**AAAI 2021**_.

 * 2020.05.01: One paper "Tensor N-tubal Rank and Its Convex Relaxation for Low-Rank Tensor Recovery" has been accepted by _**Information Sciences**_.

 * 2020.04.10: One paper "Double-Factor-Regularized Low-Rank Tensor Factorization for Mixed Noise Removal in Hyperspectral Image" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.

 * 2020.01.01: One paper "Adaptive Total Variation and Second-Order Total Variation-Based Model for Low-Rank Tensor Completion" has been accepted by _**Numerical Algorithms**_.

-* 2019.09.07: One paper "Mixed Noise Removal in Hyperspectral Image via Low-Fibered-Rank Regularization" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.

 ---